pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 * [Work with annotations](#heading--work-with-annotations)
  snap-2-7-cli deb-2-7-cli snap-2-8-cli deb-2-8-cli snap-2-9-cli deb-2-9-cli snap-3-0-cli deb-3-0-cli -->

 All headings have been hyperlinked for easy bookmarking.
-Note that not all functions for tags and annotations can be accessed via one interface (UI/CLI), so you will occassionally encounter cross-links.
+Note that not all functions for tags and annotations can be accessed via one interface (UI/CLI), so you will occasionally encounter cross-links.

 <a href="#heading--work-with-tags"><h2 id="heading--work-with-tags">Work with tags</h2></a>